-Join the Natural History Society for a walk onto the Port Townsend/Coupeville ferry on Saturday, February 17 for an outing
+On February 17, 2018, the Natural History Society group walked onto the Port Townsend/Coupeville ferry for an outing

 across the Salish Sea and a hike on Whidbey Island.
-Naturalist Cheryl Lowe will lead us as we explore a diversity of habitats near Crockett Lake and Fort Casey.
+Naturalist Cheryl Lowe led us as we explored a diversity of habitats near Crockett Lake and Fort Casey.

-We’ll practice identifying winter twigs, get an introduction to the DNR Admiralty Inlet Natural Area Preserve, and learn something about the geologic history of Crockett Lake/Keystone Spit, and how it’s managed today.
+We practiced identifying winter twigs, got an introduction to the DNR Admiralty Inlet Natural Area Preserve, and learned something about the geologic history of Crockett Lake/Keystone Spit, and how it’s managed today.

-Bring binoculars and field guides and prepare for whatever the weather might blow our way.
-RSVP to Lee at JLTnatural@saveland.org for timing, location, and details.
+We brought binoculars and field guides, and prepared for whatever the weather might blow our way.
+Lee at JLTnatural@saveland.org was the contact for timing, location, and details.